mateoqac/tet-puzzle/QUICK_START.md

 ### 3. Play the Game!

-Open your browser and start solving Tetonor puzzles.
+Open your browser and start solving Tet puzzles.

 ## How to Play